daria-derzhaeva/daria-derzhaeva/README.md

 <img src="./assets/banner.png" alt="Daria Derzhaeva Banner" width="100%">

 ## About me

 QA Engineer with 4+ years of experience testing complex web, backend, and API-driven systems in Fintech and enterprise domains.
+QA Engineer with 4+ years of experience testing complex web, backend, and API-driven systems in Fintech and enterprise domains.

 I specialize in exploratory testing, testing without detailed specifications, API/data flow validation, bug reproduction, and test automation.
 I independently built UI and API test automation from scratch using Python, Selenium, Allure, and AI-assisted development tools.